textpattern/textpattern.github.io/README.md

 To improve the ability to scan pages as described above, write as concisely as you can.
 Here are a few quick wins for cleaner copy:

 1. Write in the third-person.
-You're speaking to an individual on behalf of Textpattern, so you don't use "me", "I", "my", etc. (But you will use "you", "your", etc.) When you don't talk about something from your personal point of view, you say a lot less.
+You're speaking to an individual on behalf of Textpattern, so you don't use "me", "I", "my", etc. (but you will use "you", "your", etc.).
+When you don't talk about something from your personal point of view, you say a lot less.
 It's magic.
 2. Avoid passive 'to be' and 'to have' verb structures (e.g. could be/have, should be/have, might be/have).
 Passive writing is not only miserable to read, it bloats copy with unnecessary words.
 Find a more direct/active way of wording the phrase.
 For example, instead of "The widget should be at the top of the sidebar." say "Put the widget at top of the sidebar."
 3. Avoid useless adverbs like "very", "really", "only" and many others.
 For example, "If you really want to do that." is better as "If you want to do that."
 A person either wants to or doesn't, adding "really" does't change anything.
 4. Question every use of "that" and "just" in your copy.
 It's easy to abuse both words.
 Every time you use "that" or "just" in a sentence, read the sentence and see if it still makes sense without the word.
 Most of the time it will.
 If it does, it's probably correct to leave the words out.